Grilraald/Spellup-Plugin/README.md

 3. Pleae make sure **Use GMCP** is ticked on the right hand side.
 4. Press **Support String** and put "char 1" **WITH THE ""**.
 If there are any other options already there then you need a *comma* between the options.
 For example: "char 1", "room 1", "comm 1"
+5. Restart your aardwolf session. you do not need to quit, you can use the menu quit option then sign in again.

 ## Aardwolf Installation instructions
 You need to send the following command to the mud to turn spellup tags on: **tags spellups on**